St Cybi's Church

 St Cybi's Church is a medieval church near the Roman Caer Gybi in Holyhead, Anglesey, Wales.
 The church was Grade I listed in January 1968.
 The original church was constructed at Holyhead around 540 AD by St Cybi, a cousin of St David.
-The church was sacked by Viking invaders in the 10th century and damaged again in 1405 by Henry IV's invading force.
-The present church was built in the 13th century and stands near the Roman fort in Holyhead.
+The church was sacked by Viking invaders in the 10th century and damaged again in 1405 by Henry IV's invading forces.
+The present church was built in the 13th century and stands near the Roman Caer Gybi fort in Holyhead.

 History

+The church was built on the site of the abandoned Roman fort Caer Gybi which was built between the 3rd and 4th-centuries.
+During the 6th-century, King Maelgwn Gwynedd gave the fort to St Cybi, a cousin of Saint David, who used it to begin an early Christian monastic settlement within the ruined fort walls in 540.
+After St Cybi's death on 8 November 555, he was buried in the churchyard, and the Eglwys y Bedd church is thought to mark his original burial place.

-The original church on an early Christian monastic settlement was established at Holyhead around 540 AD by St Cybi, a cousin of St David.
-Cybi chose to build his monastery within the walls of a ruined Roman fort.
-In the 10th century the original church was sacked by Viking raiders.
-In 1405, it was damaged by Henry IV's troops, who invaded Anglesey from Ireland as part of Henry's efforts to put down Owain Glyndŵr's rebellion.
+In the 10th century, the original church was sacked by Viking raiders.
+In 1405, it was further damaged by Henry IV's troops, who invaded Anglesey from Ireland as part of Henry's efforts to put down Owain Glyndŵr's rebellion.
+The English army stole Cybi's shrine and relics and placed them in Christ Church Cathedral in Dublin.
+After they were taken, pilgrimages to St Cybi's ceased.